tuciiiii/library-mysql-project/README.md

 # library-mysql-project
 Library Database System
 This project is a relational database designed to manage and store data about books, authors, publishers, genres, users and ratings.
-It implements a library system with tables for Books, Magazines, Authors, Genres and Users, supporting many-to-many relationships, data management and user interactions.
+It implements a library system with tables for Books, Magazines, Authors, Genres, Publishers and Users, supporting many-to-many relationships, data management and user interactions.

 Features
-Manage books, magazines, authors, and publishers in a library database.
+Manage books, magazines, authors and publishers in a library database.

 Allow users to rate books and magazines.